holoviz/panel/doc/how_to/test/test.md

 If you try to increase to 10 simultanous users you will see a median response time of ~5300ms.
 If this is a likely scenario, you will have to look into how to improve the performance of your app.

-According to [locust-plugins](https://github.com/SvenskaSpel/locust-plugins) it should also be possible to possible to combine Locust and PlayWright.
-I've tried.
+According to [locust-plugins](https://github.com/SvenskaSpel/locust-plugins) it should also be possible to possible to combine Locust and PlayWright to test more advanced interactions.
 Unfortunately it does not work for me on Windows.
 You can check out the issue with code [here](https://github.com/SvenskaSpel/locust-plugins/issues/101#issuecomment-1367216919).

 ### Test advanced interactions with Panel and PlayWright